AngleSharp/AngleSharp/docs/tutorials/01-API.md

 ## Core API

 AngleSharp has been created with a useful, yet standard compliant API.
 If you just care about parsing a single document or stylesheet, then you can always just use the various parsers, such as the `HtmlParser` or the `CssParser`.
 In most cases (parsing and using webpages) we recommend the `BrowsingContext` located in the `AngleSharp` namespace.
-This namespace also contains some types with extension methods and a `Url` class that strictly follows the algorithms described in the WHATWG specification.
+This namespace also contains some types with extension methods.

-The `AngleSharp.Attributes` namespace also features the attributes being used to decorate the interfaces (and enumerations and delegates).
-Here we have:

-* `DomAccessorAttribute` for defining special accessors such as getters, setters or deleters
-* `DomHistoricalAttribute` to indicate an obsolete status
-* `DomDescriptionAttribute` to store a description string for a DOM part
-* `DomNoInterfaceObjectAttribute` to declare a type being interfaced only, i.e. no object realization available
-* `DomPutForwardsAttribute` to set the name of the method of the related object, where input should be forwarded
-* `DomNameAttribute` to represent the original API name

-The API of the interfaces / DOM objects has been changed in such a way, that it is still the original DOM API (nothing is missing), but with naming and types being .NET conform and (hopefully) easier to work with.

 ### Configuration